Professor Deborah Riby, PhD Psychology

 I joined the Department of Psychology at Durham University in 2013 having previously been a member of academic staff in the School of Psychology at Newcastle University and having completed my PhD at Stirling University.

 Since arriving in Durham I have been course director for the MSc Developmental Psychopathology, MA Research Methods (Dev Psy), and co-director for the MSc Developmental Cognitive Neuroscience.
 I have also been research group leader for Developmental Science, and Director of Research for the Department of Psychology.
+Outside of Psychology I sit on the university Research Management Committee, ESRC Liaison Group and the IAA-ESRC Steering Group.
+I am also part of the Women's Network of the University and involved in mentoring.

 In 2017, with Dr Mary Hanley I founded the Centre for Developmental Disorders research at Durham University - visit www.durham.ac.uk/devdis for further information.

-In August 2018 I became the Director of the NINE DTP - the north east of England and Northern Ireland doctoral training partnership for the social sciences (ESRC funded) - visit www.ninedtp.ac.uk for further information.
+In August 2018 I became the Director of the NINE DTP - the north east of England and Northern Ireland doctoral training partnership for the social sciences (ESRC funded) - visit www.ninedtp.ac.uk for further information. this means that I am 0.5FTE in the Faculty of Social Sciences.

 I am a British Psychological Society Chartered Psychologist and Associate Fellow.
 In 2014 I was awarded the Margaret Donaldson Prize by the British Psychological Society (Developmental Psychology Section) for recognition of my cross-syndrome research on social perception / social cognition in developmental disorders and my "contribution to theory / innovative methodology".